 There will be the opportunity to have additional time for English or mathematics, for those who need it.
 We do this in the full knowledge that further and higher education, as well as many employment opportunities, require students to have attained a good level (GCSE grade 5 or higher) of literacy and numeracy.

-As part of our commitment to spiritual, moral, social and cultural development (SMSC), students study religious education within the academy’s Life programme.
-In addition to specific content delivered through the Life programme, students also experience SMSC across other curriculum areas.
+As part of our commitment to spiritual, moral, social and cultural development (SMSC), students study religious education within the academy’s Life/RE programme.
+In addition to specific content delivered through the Life/RE programme, students also experience SMSC across other curriculum areas.
 Life lessons also promote students’ personal, social, health and citizenship (PSHCE) development and understanding.
 For further information on our approach to PSHCE please see the OGAT Sex and Relationships Education Policy on the OGAT website.

 For information about how the academy promotes British values, please see the British Values section on the OGAT website.

 As part of our commitment to ensuring that every student has the best possible chance of success, we personalise the learning provision for every student in the core subjects of English, maths and science by placing each student in a learning group that is appropriate to their ability.
 Every student will be stretched, challenged and supported through this personalisation of the curriculum.